Contact me for Directing, Producing, Production/Post-Coordinating + Consulting.

 A: It’s two things and it sounds super corny but 1) I wanted to create change in the world 2) be a voice for my people.
 When it comes to filmmaking, I can change perspectives and people through my storytelling.
 Honestly, I didn’t know I would get into filmmaking especially because I never knew that it could be a viable or even sustainable career.
 I just knew in my teens that because I was really bad at school that I would need to play to my strengths 1) I’m good with people 2) I loved movies.
 From then on, I just studied, consumed every film, and created anything and everything that I could within my means.

-On another note: life is very unpredictable and I feel like one person shouldn’t be tied to just one thing, hence why I like to do so many things (ie: filmmaking, social media, film programming).
+On another note: life is very unpredictable and I feel like one person shouldn’t be tied to just one thing, hence why I’ve pursued many interests (ie: filmmaking, social media, film programming).
 You will have many careers in your lifetime so things will always evolve.
 You don’t have to know exactly what you want to do early on.
 The only advice I give to people who want to find their dream job is 1) write down the things you’re good at 2) careers you like and from there, try to find where those two intersect.

 Q: What are your favorite films?